 - Cut the butter into four pieces.
 Place the butter in a medium heat proof glass mixing bowl.
 Place a large fine sesh sieve over the bowl.
 Set aside.

 - Add the sugar and lemon zest to a medium pot.
 Use your fingertips to rub the zest into the sugar.
-(Rubbing the sugar and zest together helps release the oils in the zest and enhances the lemon flavor).

 - Stir constantly with a silicone whisk while the curd cooks and until the curd thickens.
 Cook for about 10 minutes or until the curd registers 160 to 170 F on an instant read thermometer.
 You can also check for doneness using the spoon method.
 Dip a wooden spoon into the curd and run your finger across the back of the spoon to make a line.
 If the line stays clear, the curd is ready.